-I walk past this art piece many times each week and have often wondered what it was called and who made it.
-Recently I noticed a sign on the boulevard that said the piece is named High Five and was created by Jennifer Stillwell.
+I walk past this art piece many times each week and have often wondered what it was called.
+One day I noticed a sign on the boulevard that said the piece is named High Five and was created by Jennifer Stillwell.
 It is on Waterfront Drive right across the street from the Goldeyes ball park.
 Each of the five fins or wings or fingers in the installation are over 25 feet tall and seven feet wide.

 Jennifer Stillwell grew up in Manitoba and studied art at the University of Manitoba.
 She now lives in Victoria where she is a visual arts professor at the university there.